fz1b/TreeHoleJournal/README.md

 Make private,anonymous, public posts.

-Respond to others’ public posts.
+Respond to others’ public/anonymous posts.

-Send direct messages.

 ### What type of data will it store?